Kim Bingham: Les Invincibles 2005–2009

-From 2005 to 2009, Bingham composed the soundtrack for the TV trilogy Les Invincibles with three seasons on the original Canadian TV production (broadcast on Radio Canada) and two seasons on the reprised European versions, a Franco-Belgian-German production (broadcast on Arte).
-In 2007, Bingham's original music for the Canadian series was nominated as Best Original Score at the Prix Gémeaux television award; Bingham won the Best Theme Song award with the theme song "The Heroes Take", shared with co-writer and show creator Jean-Francois Rivard.
-Also in 2007, at the request of fans of the Canadian TV show, Bingham performed and produced the soundtrack album "Les Invincibles" with the support of Warner Music Canada.
+From 2005 to 2009, Bingham composed the soundtrack for the television trilogy Les Invincibles with three seasons on the original Canadian television production (broadcast on Radio Canada) and two seasons on the reprised European versions, a Franco-Belgian-German production (broadcast on Arte).
+In 2007, Bingham's original music for the Canadian series was nominated for Best Original Score at the Prix Gémeaux television award; Bingham won the Best Theme Song award with the theme song "The Heroes Take", shared with co-writer and show creator Jean-François Rivard.
+Also in 2007, at the request of fans of the Canadian television show, Bingham performed and produced the soundtrack album Les Invincibles with the support of Warner Music Canada.